ooni/spec/nettests/ts-024-sni-blocking.md

-- `"anomaly.test_helper_unreachable"`: if `testhelper` is a domain we could not resolve the domain, or we could not connect to `testhelper`, or we saw a timeout when measuring the target and also the control measurement failed with any error (this is anomaly because we need to look into the data to understand whether the test helper is down, blocked, or what);
+- `"anomaly.test_helper_unreachable"`: if `testhelper` is a domain we could not resolve the domain, or we could not connect to `testhelper`, or we saw a timeout when measuring the target and also the control measurement failed with any error.
+This is anomaly because we need to look into the data to understand whether the test helper is down, blocked, or what.

-- `"anomaly.timeout"`: the control measurement succeded, but we did saw an I/O timeout when measuring with the `target` SNI (this is anomaly because the timeout may be explained by conditions different from blocking);
+- `"anomaly.timeout"`: the control measurement succeded, but we did saw an I/O timeout when measuring with the `target` SNI.
+This is anomaly because the timeout may be explained by conditions different from blocking.

-- `"anomaly.unexpected_failure"`: when measuring the `target` SNI we did saw a failure other than the set of failures we expected (this is anomaly and we want to look into this measurement and improve our implementation);
+- `"anomaly.unexpected_failure"`: when measuring the `target` SNI we did saw a failure other than the set of failures we expected.
+This is anomaly and we want to look into this measurement and improve our implementation.

 - `"interference.closed"`: the connection was closed during the TLS handshake.
 We flag this as interference because we expect the test helper